ZenexHubScript/Zenex-hub/README.md

 🟡 - Some parts of it have been done or works

 🔴 - This has not started development and will most likely not be finished

-(Works but not Added) - It means I finished this but it has not been added to Zenex hub

-(Works but some parts of it are not done) - It works but it is not fully done

-(Will most likely not be added) - This means I can not add this because I am gonna need a computer that has an executor on it to add it Someone might do it but I don't know

 -----------------------